The Ultimate Wild Garlic Pesto Recipe

 Wild garlic leaves

-Unfortunately, there are a few plants that can be mistaken for wild garlic, with lily-of-the-valley and lords-and-ladies being the most common.
+Unfortunately, a few plants can be mistaken for wild garlic, with lily-of-the-valley and lords-and-ladies being the most common.
 If you are unsure of what plant you have stumbled upon, press the leaves between your fingers and give them a smell.
-If you don't get a garlic aroma, then discard the leaves, wash your hands thoroughly, and move on.
+If you don't get a garlic aroma, discard the leaves, wash your hands thoroughly, and move on.

 When to pick wild garlic